What is a Vector Database?

 What’s the difference between a vector index and a vector database?

-Standalone vector indices like FAISS (Facebook AI Similarity Search) can significantly improve search and retrieval of vector embeddings, but they lack capabilities that exist in any database.
+Standalone vector indices like FAISS (Facebook AI Similarity Search) can significantly improve the search and retrieval of vector embeddings, but they lack capabilities that exist in any database.
 Vector databases, on the other hand, are purpose-built to manage vector embeddings, providing several advantages over using standalone vector indices:

 - Data management: Vector databases offer well-known and easy-to-use features for data storage, like inserting, deleting, and updating data.
 This makes managing and maintaining vector data easier than using a standalone vector index like FAISS, which requires additional work to integrate with a storage solution.